 How to Set up IP Geolocation in MyKinsta

-Kinsta customers are able to add IP Geolocation to their sites through their MyKinsta dashboard.
+You can add IP Geolocation to your sites in MyKinsta.
 The process is quick, simple, and highly customizable.

 Enabling the Geolocation Tool

-To get started, log in to your MyKinsta dashboard and navigate to the Sites view.
-From there, click on the site for which you want to enable IP Geolocation:
+To get started, log in to MyKinsta and navigate to Sites.
+From there, click on the site you want to enable IP Geolocation for:

 Once you’re at your site’s dashboard, click on Tools at the left.
 Find Geolocation in the list of tools and click Enable:

-You’ll be shown a modal with three options:
+You’ll be shown a modal/pop-up with three options: